I create highly dynamic web apps using cutting edge technologies

 Our other goal was to allow the design of the article in the tool to be quick.
 We did a number of small tests throughout its development where we asked our designers to recreate different website layouts in order to be sure the tool was easy to use and fine tune the system to be quick.

 We built the CMS in 3 sprints with a subset of my normal team.

 Not only can the editorials be designed directly on the website CSS grid, but private previews can now be sent to our editors easily; scheduling articles and the homepage publishing workflow is now easy.
 That means that it is possible to change the homepage in 1 hour for a flash sale, and then go back to our regular homepage without any code deployment or direct human management, enabling our marketing team to have a lot of fun by testing different campaigns.

 In the end, not only did the CMS streamline the workflow of the editorial team making them faster and more reactive to quick changes, it also relieved pressure on the IT department regarding editorial content integration and deployment.
 This enabled us to get a small boost on our overall speed of deployment and at the same time help the marketing team improve the conversion rate of the homepage and editorial content.

 SSENSE e-commerce website

-Work: Product Owner, front-end lead
+Work: Development Manager, front-end lead